Membership terms and conditions

 You must use your vouchers before they expire.
 Or you can send them back to us before they expire and we’ll renew them for you (send them to Co-op Member Services, c/o RM Relay/eCourier, Unit 11 Downing Street Industrial Estate, Manchester, M12 6HH).
 Once they’ve expired we won’t accept or renew them.

-9. What happens if you trade with independent co-operative societies
+10. What happens if you trade with independent co-operative societies

 These are:

-- Central England Co-operative Limited;
+• Central England Co-operative Limited;

-- Chelmsford Star Co-operative Society Limited;
+• Chelmsford Star Co-operative Society Limited; and

-- The Midcounties Co-operative Limited; and
+• The Midcounties Co-operative Limited.

 This list may change.

-When you spend with one of the independent co-operatives above, you may get a reward from that independent co-operative.
-This is because the amount you spend with the other co-operative is recorded against your Membership account with us.
 If the independent co-operative makes a dividend payment (which depends on the amount of profit they make), the dividend, which is allocated to all our Co-op Members, is paid to us.
 We will then pay out the right amount to you depending on the amount you have spent.
 This payment will show on your Membership account statement as "Independent Co-operative Societies".

 Any points you get from independent co-operative societies don’t count towards a share of our profits or other rights.

-10. Cancelling your Membership
+11. Cancelling your Membership

-If you are a fully registered Member (not a temporary card holder) you can cancel your Membership at any time by telling us.
-We can also remove or expel you from Membership as set out in our Rules.
+If you are a fully registered Member (not a temporary card holder) you can cancel your Membership at any time by telling us, by:

 If you stop being a Member for any reason we will:

-- Cancel your Membership of the Co-op and remove you from our Members register;
+• cancel your Membership of the Co-op and remove you from our Members register;

-- Where applicable, re-pay your £1 Membership and any monies you have paid for additional shares;
+• Where applicable, repay your £1 Membership and any monies you have paid for additional shares;

-- Cancel any Personal Member Rewards you’ve earned and not yet spent;
+• cancel any Personal Member Rewards you’ve earned and not yet spent.

-11. Refunds and returns
+12. Refunds and returns

 If you buy goods or services from us and then return them for a refund (or cancel or change them in some way) we may take back some or all the democratic points and Member Rewards you earned on them (if any).

-11.a.
+12.a.
 Registering rewards and democratic points for things you’ve already bought

-- Co-op Food – you need to request a “forgotten card receipt” at the checkout, before you pay (you won’t be able to claim your points or rewards without it).
+• Co-op Food – you need to request a “forgotten card receipt” at the checkout, before you pay (you won’t be able to claim your points or rewards without it).
 Then register your shop online at www.coop.co.uk/membership within 14 days.

-- Co-op Funeralcare – you cannot add points at a later date.
+• Co-op Funeralcare – you cannot add points at a later date.
 You must show your physical Membership card when you buy a funeral plan or when arranging a funeral.

-12. Lost or stolen cards (this section doesn’t apply to temporary cards)
+13. Lost or stolen cards (this section doesn’t apply to temporary cards)

 If your Membership card is lost, you must tell us right away.
 You can do this online (through your Membership account).
 We will cancel your existing card and create a new one with a new number.